-While focusing on this fixed spot energy enters the mind.
+While focusing on this fixed spot, energy enters the mind.
 This energy gradually builds and the focus intensifies, leading to meditation and the state called Samadhi, a point of extreme concentration.

-11 .
-Mantra meditation:
+10. Mantra meditation:

 If you visit India during a religious celebration such as Krishna Janmaashtami, (the festival which celebrates the birth of Krishna) you will hear Hindus reciting mantras throughout the night, showing devotion.

 Mantras are one of the best entry points to meditation.
-The act of reciting the mantra gives the mind something to focus on, which helps us to stay with the meditation as opposed to being lost in distractions.
+The act of reciting a mantra gives the mind something to focus on, which helps us to stay with the meditation as opposed to being lost in distractions.